-This semester in my Integrated Strategic Communication course, students were working on media releases.
+This semester in my Integrated Strategic Communication course, students were working on media releases and feature stories.
 Seitel’s The Practice of Public Relations notes that most media releases either struggle to be well-written, localized, or newsworthy (and sometimes all three).
 My students were working on that second one – localized – and conducted a quick brainstorm of questions to ask that could successfully localize a media release in the city of Charlotte.

 If you’re working on a release and it needs to be localized, these questions might just help.
 Take out “Charlotte” and insert the name of your community:

 - Do people in Charlotte have access to the event?

 - Has Charlotte hosted this event in the past?